2013 - Live in Italian, the short movie

 The core concept of the brand's communication for many years, “Live in Italian” was also the title of a 2013 short movie.
 Set in a luxury hotel in Shanghai, it follows a protagonist whose passion for Italian food and conviviality leads to a memorable dining experience with two other guests, illustrating the campaign claim: "Practice the art of fine food every time you can”.

 South African director Antony Hoffman is renowned for his visual storytelling style, for which he received a Gold Lion at The Cannes Lions International Advertising Festival.

-A well-known figure in theatre, cinema and TV in Italy and beyond, Pierfrancesco Favino best represents Italy and S.Pellegrino’s values and style.
+A well-known figure in theatre, cinema and TV in Italy and beyond, Pierfrancesco Favino is the ideal representative of Italian style and S.Pellegrino's values.

 2010 - Elliott Erwitt's memorable moments